 - Requirements shall be met for any transmitter setting.

-- Throughput requirements defined for the radiated receiver characteristics do not assume HARQ retransmissions.
+- Throughput requirements defined for the conducted receiver characteristics do not assume HARQ retransmissions.

 - When IAB-DU or IAB-MT is configured to receive multiple carriers, all the throughput requirements are applicable for each received carrier.